mb010/AstroAugmentations/README.md

 instruments and data.
 Please open an [issue](https://github.com/mb010/AstroAugmentations/issues) to highlight missing augmentations and / or datasets.
 This is an open source project, so feel free to fork, make changes and submit a [pull request](https://github.com/mb010/AstroAugmentations/pulls) of your additions and modifications!

+This package is in active development and although it should work, it may be a bit temporamental and require some love to get to know.
+Feel free to make suggestions using the [issue](https://github.com/mb010/AstroAugmentations/issues) tracker.

 This package is based on [Albumentations](https://github.com/albumentations-team/albumentations/).
 This should allow scalability and applicability in a multitude of cases, including both TensorFlow and PyTorch.